smysnk/gulp-rev-all/README.md

 So to recap, `gulp-rev-all` not only handles reference re-writing but it also takes child references into consideration when calculating a hashes.

-## Upgrading to v0.8.x

-NOTICE: Major breaking changes occured between the last release v0.7.6 and v0.8.x that you should be aware of.
-  - It is now required to instantiate a `var revAll = new RevAll()` instance before piping through revAll.revision()
-  - Reference dependency analysis has been greatly simplified, previous method was way too complex
-  - No longer requires references to exist physically on disk, can now be piped through, embracing nature of gulp
-  - New Feature: Ignoring files has changed, `ignore` option has been removed and has been replaced with `dontGlobal, dontRenameFile, dontUpdateReference, dontSearchFile` which allows for more control and less ambiguity on what is being ignored
-  - New Feature: Manifest and Version files can be created in the same gulp-rev-all run without issue
-  - Bug Fix: References without quotes were not getting updated
-  - Change: `silent` & `quiet` options, renamed to `debug` to control logging output

 ## Install

 Install with [npm](https://npmjs.org/)